Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Discussion

-In this manuscript, we proposed a novel analysis framework to visualize relationships among topics based on the text mining results.
-It allows enhancing our understanding of COVID-19 knowledge reported in the biomedical literature, by evaluating topics' networks through their latent positions estimated based on topic sharing patterns.
-The proposed approach overcame limitations of existing approaches, especially discrete and static visualization of relationship among topics.
-First, because we position topics on a latent space, relationships among topics can be intuitively investigated and also easy to interpret.
-Second, our method allows deeper understanding of the network among topics and capturing their dynamics with a continuous representation by tracking the change of topics' relationships.
-To the authors' best knowledge, this is the first attempt to integrate the biterm model and the latent space item response model within a unified framework.
-The application of our method to COVID-19 literature indicated that there are five main subjects in the COVID-19 biomedical literature.
 The proposed framework can still be further improved in several ways, especially by allowing word-level inference, i.e., extraction of meaningful words that characterize each topic.
-Although distance between each topic and relevant words is taken into account in our model when estimating topics' latent positions, simultaneous representation and visualization of words are still not embedded in the current framework.
+Although the distance between each topic and relevant words is taken into account in our model when estimating topics' latent positions, simultaneous representation and visualization of words are still not embedded in the current framework.
 We believe that adopting a variable selection procedure to determine key words can potentially address this issue and this will be an interesting future research avenue.